StevenMicheletti/GPoppin/README.md

 ex_loci: example loci input for filtering loci
 ex_match: example loci input for matching locus order
 ex_pop : example input for rearranging populations

+## Troubleshooting

+GPoppin relies on multiple external dependencies.
+Any problems are likely to stem from these external packages.

+adegenet, in particular, is paired with many dependencies.
+On occasion an associated dependency will not properly install.
+If this occurs, installation of GPoppin will exit with an error, indicating the name of the package that failed.
+Usually this issue can be resolved by simply installing the package that failed.
+If prompted "Do you want to install from sources the package which needs compilation?," select no.